 The field trials were conducted during two consecutive kharif seasons (2023 and 2024) at two contrasting agro-ecological zones (AEZs) of Bangladesh to assess the consistency of herbicide performance under varied soil and climatic conditions.
 The first site was located at the Jute Agriculture Experimental Station (JAES), Manikganj, representing the Young Brahmaputra and Jamuna Floodplain (AEZ-8), characterized by silty loam soil with moderate organic matter content.
 The second site, the Jute Research Sub-Station, Tarabo, Narayanganj, lies within the Madhupur Tract (AEZ-28), where the soil is sandy clay loam and slightly acidic.
 Both locations experience a subtropical monsoon climate with mean monthly temperatures ranging from 25°C to 33°C and relative humidity exceeding 75% during the growing season.
 Rainfall distribution was generally favorable for jute growth but also highly conducive to weed germination and proliferation (Hossain et al., 2023; Chakraborty et al., 2020).

-The experiments were aimed at evaluating the comparative efficacy of eighteen (18) commercial herbicide samples, seventeen chemical treatments and one untreated control, in suppressing major weed species in Tossa jute (Corchorus olitorius L.) fields.
+The experiments were aimed at evaluating conducted to evaluate the comparative efficacy of eighteen (18) commercial herbicide samples, seventeen chemical treatments and one untreated control, in suppressing major weed species in Tossa jute (Corchorus olitorius L.) fields.
 The study also sought to identify potential herbicide candidates suitable for recommendation in the national jute production program based on effectiveness, crop safety, and cost-efficiency.

 2.2 Experimental Design and Treatments